 In vertical heterojunctions, monolayers are weakly coupled by van der Waals interactions.
 This prevents the undesired occurrence of interfacial spurious states and Fermi level pinning~\cite{tersoff1984,kim2017,wang2019,liu2022}; however, the small coupling also entails low carrier injection~\cite{wang2019}.
 On the other hand, the edge contact between monolayers in lateral heterojunctions is characterized by a stronger coupling due to the covalent character of the atomic bonds.
 Provided that the quality of the interface is controlled and the height of the Schottky barrier is low enough, this translates to potentially efficient carrier injection~\cite{zhang2018,shen2021}.

 The capability to engineer both $n$- and $p$-type contacts is another essential requirement to implement a CMOS technology.
-Unfortunately, realizing $p$-type FETs based on 2D materials has proven extremely challenging, due to the strong influence of the commonly used dielectric substrates, that tend to induce an $n$-type doping in the channel and of Fermi level pinning at the conduction band~\cite{he2019}.
-In this respect, recent experiments have demonstrated the fabrication of $p$-type Schottky diodes based on a lateral heterojunction of {\nbs} and \mos~\cite{wang2023}.
+Unfortunately, realizing $p$-type field-effect transistors (FETs) based on 2D materials has proven extremely challenging, due to the strong influence of the commonly used dielectric substrates, that tend to induce an $n$-type doping in the channel and of Fermi level pinning at the conduction band~\cite{he2019}.
+In this respect, recent experiments have demonstrated the fabrication of $p$-type Schottky diodes based on a lateral heterojunction of {\nbs} and {\mos} in their 2H-form~\cite{wang2023}.
 The reported, significant, current modulation indicates an effective reduction of the parasitic resistance associated to the {\mos} contact when the {\nbs} buffer region is included.

-Considering some critical parameters extracted from Ref.~\cite{wang2023} and by means of quantum transport simulations, in this paper we study the physics and the upper performance limit of a $p$-type field-effect transistor based on a monolayer {\mos} channel connected to monolayer {\nbs} access regions through lateral heterojunctions.
-Our results indicate that the phonon-assisted interband tunnelling at the {\nbs/\mos} interfaces plays a major role in determining the device behavior.
-It also translates into a pronounced sensitivity of the device to some architectural details, such as the alignment between the gate electrode and the channel, that should be carefully addressed in order to optimize its performance.
+In this paper we study the physics and the performance perspectives of a $p$-type FET based on a monolayer {\mos} channel connected to monolayer {\nbs} access regions through lateral heterojunctions, using quantum transport simulations and critical materials parameters calibrated with experiments as discussed in Ref.~\cite{wang2023}.
+Our results indicate that the phonon-assisted interband tunneling at the {\nbs/\mos} interface plays a major role in determining device behavior.
+It also translates into a pronounced sensitivity of the device to some architectural details, such as the alignment between the gate electrode and the channel, that should be carefully addressed in order to optimize performance.

+We find that the 2D heterojunction FET is not competitive in terms of performance with silicon FETs for front-end devices, as can be observed by considering the IRDS (International Roadmap for Devices and Systems)~\cite{IRDS2021}, but it has very interesting performance in terms of devices suitable for 3D integration (i.e., the vertical stacking of planar layers of transistors), given that it can be fabricated with back-end-of-the-line (BEOL) processing~\cite{Iannaccone2018}.

 The paper is organized as follows.
-In Section II, we present our model and simulation strategy.
+In Section II, we present our model and our simulation approach.
 In Section III, we discuss our results in terms of the device physics, performance and optimization opportunities.
 Our concluding remarks are drawn in Section IV.